ttmenezes/National-Team-Mapper/README.md

 # To Do
 - [x] Complete About section
 - [x] Add images and make About section aesthetically pleasing
-* Make sure selected countries show up on map (in light blue)
+* Make sure selected countries show up on map (in light blue) - ADD French-Guiana's players - ADD Tahiti's players (French Polynesia) - ADD Nigeria's players - ADD Peru - ADD Samoa - ADD Sri Lanka
-* Add in info about date the data was scraped
+* Add in info about date the data was scraped - FIX margin around this
-* Make the site mobile-responsive
+- [x] Make the site mobile-responsive
 * Clean up files and file structure
 * Deploy the app to a hosting service (Likely linode)